eea/eea.docker.rancher/README.md

 ## How to install it

 You must have Docker and Docker compose installed on your host.

+It expects a data-only-container to be present on the host with name rancher-data as described in the [rancher upgrade guide](http://docs.rancher.com/rancher/upgrading/).

 ```
 # git clone https://github.com/eea/eea.docker.rancher
 # cd eea.docker.rancher
 # docker-compose up -d
 ```

+Go to http://<yourhost>:8080/ to view the Rancher server UI.

 ## Upgrades